HobbyChop/sDS/README.md

 An mGB-style MIDI synthesizer for the Nintendo DS and DS Lite.
-Your DS becomes the instrument: send it MIDI from a keyboard, sequencer, or DAW through the mDS slot-2 cartridge, and it plays the notes on the DS sound chip with pulse, sample, noise, and FM voices.
+Your DS becomes the instrument: send it MIDI from a keyboard, sequencer, or DAW through the mDS slot-2 cartridge, and it plays the notes on the DS sound chip with pulse, wave, noise, FM, and mic-sampler voices.

 Made by hobbychop.